dm-kamaev/tpl/README.md

 console.log(html); // => <div><span>Total 24</span></div>
 ```

-You can pass string as second argument instead function, if you want use static content:
+You can pass string as second argument instead of function, if you want to use static content:
 ```js
 const score = 100;
 const html = `